Semantic-Org/Semantic-UI/src/README.md

 > LESS files do not contain vendor prefixes.
 If you are to use these files directly you must add them during your build step.

-Before using source files you will need to create a `theme.config` by renaming `theme.config.example`
+Before using source files you will need to create a `theme.config` by renaming `theme.config.example`, and a site folder by renaming `_site/` to `site/`

-This file is used to configure which packaged theme each component should use.

 You can then import Semantic from your own LESS files:
 ```less